jenkinsci/pull-request-monitoring-plugin/README.md

 #### The corresponding jelly file

-Each view have to have a corresponding `monitor.jelly` file, which is responsible for the content of the plugins view delivered on the dashboard later.
+Each portlet have to have a corresponding `monitor.jelly` file, which is responsible for the content of the plugins portlet delivered on the dashboard later.
 Therefore you have to create a new `monitor.jelly` file in the directory, which corresponds to the `MonitorView` class.

 > **Example**:
-> The code behind is defined in `src/main/java/io/jenkins/plugins/sample/ExampleMonitor.java`.
+> The code behind is defined in `src/main/java/io/jenkins/plugins/sample/ExamplePortlet.java`.
 The related sources
 > (e.g. the `monitor.jelly` file) have to be defined in
-> `src/main/resources/io/jenkins/plugins/sample/ExampleMonitor/monitory.jelly`.
+> `src/main/resources/io/jenkins/plugins/sample/ExamplePortlet/monitory.jelly`.

-Now the view, which can be added later in the dashboard, can be filled individually.
+Now the portlet, which can be added later in the dashboard, can be filled individually.
 Of course, all obligatory functions of the Jelly files, such as [JEXL](https://commons.apache.org/proper/commons-jexl/) calls, can be used.
 To do this, please refer to the official Jenkins documentation.
 A minimal example: